Devansh0991/Photography-Website-using-HTML-and-CSS/README.md

 # Photography-Website-using-HTML-and-CSS
-My first website using only HTML and CSS, Bluestar Wedding Photography
+My first website using only HTML, CSS and JSON, Bluestar Wedding Photography